Christ Church, Bobcaygeon

 Anglican Church Women

 A committee of volunteer pastoral visitors works with the parish priest to care for those who are sick or shut-in at home, or those in nursing homes and hospitals.
 Christ Church provides both lay and clergy leadership for services at the Pinecrest and Case Manor care facilities and the Kawartha Suites seniors home.
-Volunteers also carry out a prayer shawl ministry.
+Volunteers also carry out a prayer and prayer shawl ministry.
 Shawls are knitted, blessed and delivered to those in need of continuing prayer support.
 A card ministry also reaches out to those in need of encouragement.

 The lower parish hall hosts a staffed, community food security depot open to the public during set hours.
 Our parish supports national and international projects.
 For more than a decade members have sponsored a student in Honduras.
 Additional support has gone to Sleeping Children Around the World, and a local Christian youth outreach program, known as Youth Unlimited.
 We also support Habitat for Humanity.